Boy: Physical maturation

 Puberty is the process by which children's bodies mature into adult bodies that are capable of reproduction.
 On average, boys begin puberty at ages 11–12 and complete puberty at ages 16–17.

 In boys, puberty begins with the enlargement of the testicles and scrotum.
 The penis also increases in size, and a boy develops pubic hair.
 A boy's testicles also begin making sperm.
 The release of semen, which contains sperm and other fluids, is called ejaculation.
 During puberty, a boy's erect penis becomes capable of ejaculating semen and impregnating a female.
-A boy's first ejaculation is an important milestone in his development.
+A boy's first ejaculation is an important milestone in their development.
 On average, a boy's first ejaculation occurs at age 13.
 Ejaculation sometimes occurs during sleep; this phenomenon is known as a nocturnal emission.

 When a boy reaches puberty, testosterone triggers the development of secondary sex characteristics.
-A boy's muscles increase in size and mass, his voice deepens, his bones lengthen, and the shape of his face and body changes.
+A boy's muscles increase in size and mass, their voice deepens, their bones lengthen, and the shape of their face and body changes.
 The increased secretion of testosterone from the testicles during puberty causes the male secondary sexual characteristics to be manifested.
 Male secondary sex characteristics include: